konprtk/quote-api/readme.md

 # Quotes API Documentation

-Welcome to the **Quotes API**! 🎉 This API serves up random quotes to inspire, motivate, or just give you a chuckle.
+Welcome to the **Quotes API**! 🎉 This API serves up free, random quotes to inspire, motivate, or just give you a chuckle.
 Perfect for your apps, websites, or whenever you need that extra push. 💪

 ## Base URL